Updated March 2018

 Upgraded Bitumen Production

-- Over the forecast period, the percentage of crude bitumen sent for upgrading is forecast to decline from 42.2 per cent of total raw bitumen produced in 2016 to 35.4 per cent in 2026.
-On average, about 15 per cent of raw bitumen used as feedstock for upgrading is lost in the conversion process; in 2016, this conversion loss improved to approximately 12 per cent due to lower throughput at Suncor and Syncrude facilities that use coking processes.
+- Over the forecast period, the percentage of crude bitumen sent for upgrading is forecast to decline from an estimated 43.3 per cent of total raw bitumen produced in 2017 to 35.0 per cent in 2027.
+On average, about 15 per cent of raw bitumen used as feedstock for upgrading is lost in the conversion process; in 2017, this conversion loss grew to about 16 per cent due to higher throughput, mainly due to the rebound of Suncor and its use of coking processes.
 The growth in production of nonupgraded bitumen is expected to outpace that of upgraded bitumen mainly because new mines, namely Fort Hills and Kearl, will not have upgrading capabilities.

 Upgraded Project Highlights

 - An explosion in mid-March at Syncrude’s Mildred Lake facility took the facility off line for several months and resulted in a widespread supply shortage of synthetic crude oil (SCO), which is used as a diluent to move heavier, nonupgraded bitumen through pipelines.
 This resulted in a number of other producers scaling back their operations, particularly during April, as they scrambled to find alternatives.
 After production was steadily restored by August, Syncrude’s upgraded output was estimated to be 39.6 103 m3/d (249.2 103 bbl/d) in 2017.

 - Production at CNRL’s Horizon project grew to an estimated 26.0 103 m3/d (163.3 103 bbl/d) in 2017 alongside that of the recently completed Phase 3 expansion and is projected to continue ramping up through 2018.
 Production slightly decreased in the fall due to a planned 45-day turnaround and to preparations for tying in the Phase 3 expansion.